House Wren House Cleaning

 I was looking out my window yesterday and I saw something peculiar.
-One of the house wrens was going in and out their nestbox.
+One house wren was going in and out their nest box.
 That’s not strange given that I knew they had babies in there.
 It wasn’t until I took a closer look that I found they were not taking food in to the house but taking nesting material out of it.

 I Needed Professional Help Again

 I couldn’t figure out for the life of me why either of the house wrens would be basically tearing up and throwing out their nesting material.
-I felt pretty confident at that point that the babies had fledged but I couldn’t figure out why or how they were going to remove the nest.
+Pretty confident at that point that the babies had fledged.
+But I couldn’t figure out why or how they were going to remove the nest.

 So, I emailed Julie Zickefoose to see if she could give me some insight.
 I was especially keen to know if I should be helping them.
 As usual, she had the info I was looking for in an instant.